hapax/hapax.github.io/assets/spotit.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Generalising Spot It"
+title:  "Generalising Spot It!"
 categories: Mathematics
 date:  2021-01-10
 ---

-**January 10, 2021.** *I discuss the mathematics of Spot It! (aka Dobble in the UK) and various generalisations: projective planes, combinatorial designs, and a polytopal turducken.*
+**January 10, 2021.** *I discuss the mathematics of Spot It! (aka Dobble in the UK) and its various generalisations, including projective planes, combinatorial designs, and an entertaining polytopal turducken.*

 #### Introduction